-Step 4 of the 12 Step Programme - How do you judge yourself?
+Step 4 of the 12 Step Programme - Judging yourself

 One of the reasons I developed an unhealthy relationship with drink was because I believed some really ridiculous things about myself.
 I believed I wasn’t good enough.
 I believed I wasn’t lovable or desirable.
 I believed I needed to be more like other people to fit in.
 I spent years seeking approval from other people because I didn’t approve of myself.
 This has all changed dramatically over the last few years, and although there is still someway to go before I have a 100% healthy relationship with myself, I judge myself far less harshly now and I nurture more helpful and healthy beliefs about myself.